66 pointsby skogstokig18 days ago31 comments

-• gkoberger7 hours ago
+• tptacek18 days ago

 I guess I don't see the problem?
 Nothing lasts forever, and everyone involved knew the risks.